 Purium goes to extra lengths to ensure the certified organic nutritional grasses, found in a variety of their products, are truly gluten-free.
 In fact, they have numerous consumers with confirmed Celiac disease who have reported zero issues when consuming Purium products containing certified organic nutritional grasses.

-Purium products containing nutritional grasses (cereal grasses)*: Green Spectrum, L.O.V.
-Super Meal, Barley Juice, GF Power Shake
+Purium products containing nutritional grasses (cereal grasses): L.O.V.
+Super Meal, Barley Grass Juice, GF Power Shake, MVP Sport

 *We did not include “Scoop of Greens” because it contains activated barley, activated barley is not gluten-free.
 Always look for the gluten-free symbol when deciding whether or not a Purium product is gluten-free.